ibm-cloud-docs/Registry/registry_notices_billing.md

 ## How does this change affect me?
 {: #registry_notices_billing_affect}

 If you have many untagged images, you might see an increase in the bill for [{{site.data.keyword.registrylong_notm}}](https://www.ibm.com/products/container-registry){: external}.
-You can mitigate this extra cost by deleting any untagged images that you do not require.
+You can mitigate this cost by deleting any untagged images that you do not require.

 ## How can I remove untagged images?
 {: #registry_notices_billing_untagged_image_remove}